What Are Market Bubbles? [And How to Identify Them]

 That type of extrapolation can be logical where you know previous environments will work exactly like future environments.

-Market history is rife with ostensibly low probability events that occurred due to inaccurate estimations of their actual probabilities.
+Market history is rife with ostensibly low-probability events that occurred due to inaccurate estimations of their actual probabilities.

 If you become a material portion of your market, that can become a problem because of the liquidity premium associated with that.

-The case of Tesla
+The recurring case of single-name bubbles

 While those who have long exposure to a bubble enjoy the ride on the way up, it’s just like any other form of indebtedness.